fortelex/hiveline/README.md

 Our solution integrates various datasets, for example [OSM](https://www.openstreetmap.org/) data, [Eurostat](https://ec.europa.eu/eurostat/), etc. to create a traffic simulation.
 Our current version is focussed on commuter modal shares, but can be extended to other use cases as well.
-It is an agent-based monte-carlo simulation, which is able to simulate the movement of individuals across a city.
+It is a data-driven agent-based simulation, which is able to simulate the movement of individuals across a city.

 ## Methodology